Application deadline: Applications accepted on a rolling basis, for use in Summer 2021 or AY 2021-22.

-CSREA invites tenure-track faculty (lecturer-track, tenured, and tenure-track faculty) and whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States or comparatively, to apply to for the Intercollegiate Collaborative Teaching Program in AY 2021-22.
+CSREA invites tenure-track faculty (lecturer-track, tenured, and tenure-track faculty) whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States or comparatively, to apply for the Intercollegiate Collaborative Teaching Program in AY 2021-22.
+Applications for summer semester 2021 courses are also welcome.

 For Brown University faculty of all ranks in the Humanities, Arts, and Humanistic Social Sciences working on issues of race, ethnicity, and/or indigeneity in the United States, or U.S.-related transnational contexts.